maxlampe/smelt/README.md

 # smelt
-SiMulation of ELectron detection Timing (SMELT) to study coincidence behavior in for calibration sources
+SiMulation of ELectron detection Timing (SMELT) to study coincidence behavior for calibration sources